"My life has taken so many unexpected turns," says Eamonn McCrystal, "I couldn't have planned it this way if I'd tried."

 Eamonn achieved a crucial breakthrough in 2015 with the television concert special The Music of Northern Ireland, recorded by the BBC in concert at Belfast's Grand Opera House and broadcast on PBS TV stations in North America.
 The show won four Emmy® Awards, including: Best Arts/Entertainment Special with McCrystal winning two, one for Best On-Camera Talent and the other for his role as Producer.

 In 2014, McCrystal made his film debut in Big Stone Gap, alongside Ashley Judd, Patrick Wilson, and Whoopi Goldberg.
 He's also appeared in God's Not Dead 2 with Melissa Joan Hart, Jessie Metcalfe, and Ray Wise.
 Eamonn recently guest-starred in an episode of the TV sitcom Hitting the Breaks, with Rob Schneider and Burt Reynolds.
-In 2017 McCrystal will have his first starring/lead role in the holiday movie, Santa Fake for release 2018.

 "Acting wasn't something that had ever crossed my mind," Eamonn admits.
 "But when I tried it, it seemed to come quite naturally.
 I don't see it as a significant change from music.
 Music is all about storytelling, and so I approach acting in the same way."